 The season of 2015 brought a huge improvement in ADAC GT Masters for Frey.
 She stayed in the #16 YACO Racing Audi, sharing a car with Philip Geipel.
 Rahel scored 92 points, won her first race (Hockenheimring), had three podium finishes and at the end of the year she was 10th overall.
 Driving in Audi Cup in China she was again among the front-runners, finishing fifth in the points.

 In 2016, she had a similar schedule and similar results.
 She and Philip Geipel won one race in the ADAC GT Masters, at Zandvoort, and she finished ninth in the points.
 In the Audi R8 LMS Cup China, she was fourth.
-The season 2017 was her fourth with YACO Racing in the ADAC GT Masters.
-Scoring no wins or podiums, she was just 36th in the points.
+In the next two ADAC GT seasons, in 2017 and 2018, Rahel's results weren't good and she finished at the back of the classification.